PietsHost/nextcloud-Update-Script/README.md

 Simply change lines 22 - 34 to suit your needs:
 ```
 # Directories - change the following lines to suit your needs
-HTML=/var/www/html		# root html directory
+html=/var/www/html		# root html directory
-BACKUP=$HTML/backup		# name of the backup folder, which will be created
+backup=$html/backup_`date +"%Y%m%d"`		# name of the backup folder, which will be created
-NCPATH=$HTML/nextcloud1	# name of your subfolder in html directory, where your nextcloud installation is located
+ncpath=$html/nextcloud1	# name of your subfolder in root html directory, where your nextcloud installation is located
-EMAIL=example@domain.com	# will be used for sending emails, if upgrade was successfull
+email="example@domain.com"	# will be used for sending emails, if upgrade was successfull
 htuser='apache'  		 # Webserver-User (CentOS: apache, suseLinux: wwwrun, etc..)
 htgroup='apache' 		 # Webserver-Group (CentOS: apache, suseLinux: www, etc...)
-NAME=nextcloud_install_1 # Define a name for your Instance, which will be upgraded
+name=nextcloud_install_1 # Define a name for your Instance, which will be upgraded

-# Database Variables - Look in your config.php
+# Database Variables
-DBSERVER=127.0.0.1		# Database host
+dbserver=127.0.0.1		# Database host
-DATABASE=databasename	# Database name
+database="databasename"	# Database name
-USER=databaseuser		# Database username
+user="databaseuser"		# Database username
-PASS=S€crEtP@s$			# Database password
+pass="S€crEtP@s$"			# Database password
 ```

 After that, set +x to the script and run it: